Skip to content

 Personalize Template

-In a single shot, you can (almost) rebrand the runtime template to your own project by replacing the occurrences of parachain-runtime and parachain_runtime with your project name.
+You can rebrand the runtime template to your own project by replacing occurrences of parachain-runtime and parachain_runtime with your project name.

 #[runtime::pallet_index(0)]